ad2580g5/Gomoku/README.md

 # Gomoku
+1
-1My purpose:To review OOP.
+   My purpose:To review OOP.
+2
-2Using time: A month
+   Using time: A month
+3
-3Using tools:Visual C# (windows Form)
+   Using tools:Visual C# (windows Form)